shopsys/shopsys/docs/introduction/domain-multidomain-multilanguage.md

 # Domain, Multidomain, Multilanguage

-During the development with the Shopsys Framework, it is possible to meet concepts - domain, multidomain, multilanguage.
+During the development with the Shopsys Platform, it is possible to meet concepts - domain, multidomain, multilanguage.
 This document explains what these terms mean.

 How to work with them during the development of your project is described in the [How to set up domains and locales article](how-to-set-up-domains-and-locales.md).